Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-The processes of drafting legislation and orders in council in relation to these case files are as follows:
+The current processes of drafting legislation and orders in council in relation to these case files are as follows (note that procedures may have changed over time):

 Legislative submissions to Cabinet are initiated by ministries in a "request for legislation" (RFL).
 Ministries send submissions requesting the establishment or amendment of statutes or regulations.
 A submission is made to Cabinet when Legislative Counsel has prepared and attached written comments on the feasibility of the request.